glpi-project/doc-install/source/prerequisites.rst

         DocumentRoot /var/www/glpi/public

-        # If you do use an Alias for GLPI (e.g. your virtual host is serving multiple application),
+        # If you want to place GLPI in a subfolder of your site (e.g. your virtual host is serving multiple application),
         # you can use an Alias directive:
         # Alias "/glpi" "/var/www/glpi/public"